Water Deer Taxonomy - True Deer

 The Cervidae Way

-For decades now we have recognised that the Cervidae can be split into two broad groups: about 32 species of “Old World” and 22 species of “New World” deer - the Cervinae and Capreolinae (Odocoileinae in some older texts), respectively.
-In his original description of Hydropotes, Swinhoe didn't suggest a taxonomic placement, but it was clear early on that, despite its origin, it had a lot in common with the New World (telemetacarpalian) species.
-Indeed, writing in 1882, William Forbes noted how the morphology of the penis, lack of Cowper's (or bulbourethral) glands and the organisation of the brain aligned water deer with Capreolus - the roe deer.
-The construction of the ear and the retention of the lower second and fifth metapodia (in the cannon bones in the legs) is also typical of telemetacarpalian deer such as roe.
+For decades, the Cervidae have been divided into two broad groups: around 32 species of Old World deer and 22 species of New World deer — the Cervinae and Capreolinae (Odocoileinae in some older texts), respectively.
+In his original description of Hydropotes, Swinhoe did not suggest a taxonomic placement, but it was apparent early on that, despite its geographic origin, the species had much in common with the New World (telemetacarpalian) deer.
+Writing in 1882, William Forbes noted the absence of a gall bladder -- consistent with the true deer -- and observed that the morphology of the penis, the absence of Cowper's (bulbourethral) glands, and the organisation of the brain all aligned water deer with Capreolus, the roe deer.
+The structure of the ear and the retention of the lower second and fifth metapodia in the cannon bones are also typical of telemetacarpalian deer such as roe.
+More recently, Elena Artemeva's 2018 study demonstrated the presence of haemolymph nodes in water deer for the first time.
+These miniature spleens, distributed throughout the body, further reinforce the taxonomic placement of Hydropotes: despite the species' ancient outward appearance, its internal immune architecture is as sophisticated as that of modern livestock and other deer.

 Anatomical and molecular data suggest that Chinese water deer are most closely related to the Roe deer.
 In the UK they are certainly the species with which they are probably most likely to be confused, particularly, as here, with a Roe doe in winter coat. - Credit: Marc Baldwin